guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 <img src="http://karpathy.github.io/assets/rnn/diags.jpeg" />

 An LSTM is an improved RNN.
-It is more complex, but easier to train, avoiding what is called the vanishing gradient problem and the exploding gradient problem.
+It is more complex, but easier to train, avoiding what is called the vanishing gradient problem.

 ## Results